acatl/jquery.module/README.md

 ## what made me do this.

++ This is a blog/CMS/etc app where components are unrelated most of the time
-+ Code is attached to element ids or classes which make your code depend on the DOM structure.
++ Code is attached to element ids or classes which made my code depend on the DOM structure.
 + Unrelated pices of code only affecting certain parts of your DOM.
 + Many JS blocks of code that do not relate to each other.
 + Too many uncecesary points of entry.